AmpueroDiego/Web-Application-in-Spring-Boot-for-SuperPet-Company/README.md

 - Design and development of reports: **Jaspesoft Studio**
 - Sofware architecture design and business modeling: **IBM Rational Rhapsody, Bizagi**
 - Mockups: **Figma**

+Ask me for more details at each phase or read the documentation in spanish 😄
+<a href="">Link to Documentation</a>

 ## - CRUD for pets
 <img src="https://github.com/AmpueroDiego/Web-Application-in-Spring-Boot-for-SuperPet-Company/assets/163020350/fd809fda-a6cf-410f-9302-46d8c28b5686" alt="CrudPets" width="800"/>